IV. Cosmomics: A Genomic Source Code is in Procreative Effect

 Complex networks describe a wide range of systems in nature and society.
 Frequently cited examples include the cell, a network of chemicals linked by chemical reactions, and the Internet, a network of routers and computers connected by physical links.
 While traditionally these systems have been modeled as random graphs, it is increasingly recognized that the topology and evolution of real networks are governed by robust organizing principles.
 This article reviews the recent advances in the field of complex networks, focusing on the statistical mechanics of network topology and dynamics.
 After reviewing the empirical data that motivated the recent interest in networks, the authors discuss the main models and analytical tools, covering random graphs, small-world and scale-free networks, the emerging theory of evolving networks, and the interplay between topology and the network’s robustness against failures and attacks.
 (Abstract)

 Aleta, Alberto and Yamir Moreno.
-Multllayer Networks in a Nutshell. arXiv:1804.03488.
+Multllayer Networks in a Nutshell.
+Annual Review of Condensed Matter Physics.
+10, 2019.
 University of Zaragoza Institute for Biocomputation and Physics of Complex Systems researchers provide a succinct tutorial for this appreciation of nature’s dynamically interconnective anatomy and physiology from galactic clusters to multiplex brains.
 After a general review, their vital presence in ecosystems, biological organisms, trade transport, cerebral processes, economic commerce, and onto game theory is surveyed.